mletkin/numerobis/README.md

     <javaVersion>JAVA_21</javaVersion>
 </configuration>
 ```
+Actually the version of the processed java code is independent of the plugin code.
+The default is the plugin code version, but it might as well be higher or lower.

 ### builder creation
 To use the generated builder it is necessary to create builder instances.
 The generator provides two alternatives.
-The builder creates the object of the product class during builder creation.
+The builder for class object creates the object of the product class during builder creation.
 For this reason the builder generator must provide a constructor or factory method for each product constrcutor.

+Java records function differently.
+All fields are buffered within the builder
+and the build function calls the record's constructor with the buffered values as arguments.

 #### Constructor
 For each constructor in the production class a constructor in the builder class is created.